What Are They Doing?

-The NEEM team will begin deep drilling at the site in 2009, and CReSIS scientists will be able to compare the detailed information collected from the core with their radar data in order to better understand variations in snow accumulation and other environmental parameters.
-This will improve the accuracy of the Radar Echo Sounding profiles.
+The NEEM team began deep drilling at the site in 2009, and CReSIS scientists were able to compare the detailed information collected from the core with their radar data in order to better understand variations in snow accumulation and other environmental parameters.
+This helped improve the accuracy of the Radar Echo Sounding profiles.

 The NEEM drill site was on top of the Greenland ice sheet, where the ice is 2.5 km thick.
 The NEEM team spent much of the 2008 research season constructing a camp at the site.
 The majority of the ice core drilling took place during the summers of 2009-2011, during which the camp accommodated about 30 researchers and technicians for 3-4 months.